 This boost in earnings would benefit our communities as well.
 With higher earnings, workers are able to spend more at local businesses.
 It would also mean these workers would contribute more in taxes, which fund our state's roads, bridges and schools.

 DACA Recipients and the State as a Whole Benefit from Licenses

 DACA recipients are the one group of unauthorized immigrants who have access to driver's licenses, and the state is already seeing the benefits.
 DACA was created in 2012, and applies to unauthorized immigrants who arrived in the United States as children under the age of 16.
 DACA recipients are granted work authorization and protection from deportation for two years and can also apply for driver's licenses.

 Access to driver's licenses would enable unauthorized immigrants to purchase cars and car insurance.
-A nationwide survey of DACA recipients found that 9 of 10 got their first driver's license after receiving DACA; 1 in 5 bought their first car; and almost all of them also purchased car insurance.
-If Minnesota follows the national trend, this means almost 5,400 immigrants likely have applied for driver's licenses since receipt of DACA and almost 1,200 have purchased their first car.
+A nationwide survey of DACA recipients found that 9 of 10 got their first driver's license or state identification after receiving DACA; 1 in 5 bought their first car; and almost all of them also purchased car insurance.
+If Minnesota follows the national trend, this means almost 5,400 immigrants likely have applied for driver's licenses or state identification cards since receipt of DACA and almost 1,200 have purchased their first car.